echeverrimontes/GISPython/README.md

 Than type: import mpl_toolkits.basemap as bm
 If it doesnt show any error you are good to go.

 16.)
+Download Pandas, we need this to format and translate our data to Excel.
+Go to Terminal: pip install pandas

-Download through Terminal: pip install openpyxl
+17.)
+Download openpyxl, Pandas needs this to be able to write to xlsl, do it through Terminal: pip install openpyxl

 You should be ready to run the python scripts.

+# Note
+The Basemap library is used for viz from python, if you are only interested in extracting the data to Excel than you might not need it.

 # Data Manipulation and Viz using Rhinoceros and its famous Grasshopper plugin.
 # The definition is in this repo, its name is: Workshop (1).gh
 # **Note: You must have installed the plugins TTToolbox and Tarsier, you can grab them respectively from: